darrylwest/socket-model/README.md

 ## Overview

 Socket Model is a set of server/client reader/writer objects that provide a framework for inter-process communications based on unix sockets.
+Communications exchange JSON messages delimited by CR (\n).
+Messages can be read and written from either client or server using send() and read() where the message is either a string or a complex object.
+Servers have the ability to broadcast messages to all active clients.

+Each message is wrapped in an object with the message id (mid), time stamp (ts) and the message.
+Messages are parsed by the receiver (either client or server).
+Message helpers include MessageWriter and MessageReader.
+These classes may be swapped out or extended to provide additional capabilities.
+They are injected to SocketServer and SocketClient when invoked through SocketModel's create methods.

 ## Use